 So, What Are The Costs?

-There are a number of factors to consider when it comes to cost.
+There are several factors to consider when it comes to cost.

 These range from where you live, (as I have highlighted before), the company taking the test and laboratory involved, and, duration tests.